lingtalfi/QuickLog/README.md

     // send mail to webmaster
     // default is to throw an exception
 })
-->onRotate(function($logName, $maxSize, $lastMsg){
+// onRotate: define a callback like this, or an array of callbacks, using logNames as keys, like maxSize below ->onRotate(function($logName, $maxSize, $lastMsg){
     // sendMailToWebMaster("Hey, webmaster! log $logName has been rotated (max size of $maxSize bytes was exceeded)") })